COMBAT

 INITIATIVE

 In the event of a draw, PCs always beat NPCs.
-PCs with the same initiative score act simultaneously.
+PCs with the same Initiative score act simultaneously.

 Characters may choose to defer their turn until later in the combat round.